saros-project/saros/docs/releases/saros-i_0.3.0.md

 They are located in `[IDE_SYSTEM_DIR]/log/` and are named `idea.log` (the log will be truncated at some point and older logs will be moved to `idea.log.1`, etc.).
 Please have a look at the contained timestamps to provide the correct file.

-Before attaching any log files, please make sure to redact any private information that you do not wish to make publicly available.
+Before attaching any log files, please make sure to redact any private information (such as project or file names) that you do not wish to make publicly available.